Skip to content

 verification-with-resend.tsTypeScript

-import { createProcess, signal, race, delay } from '@justscale/process'
+import { createProcess, signal, race, delay } from '@justscale/core/process'

 export const EmailVerification = createProcess({